 Intervention is a professionally directed education process resulting in a face-to-face meeting of family members, friends and/or employer with the person in trouble with alcohol or drugs.
 Intervention helps the person make the connection between their use of alcohol and drugs and the problems in their life.
 The goal of intervention is for them to accept help.

 The Retreat in Wayzata, MN provides weekend family retreats and educational workshops for families with loved ones in a treatment program or those who are refusing to seek services.

 Alanon and Alateen programs provide support for families, support members, and teens who love someone who is addicted.
 To find a meeting near you:

-National Alliance of Mental Illness hosts various workshops and support groups for those who love and support someone struggling with a mental illness.
+National Alliance of Mental Illness (NAMI) of Minnesota hosts various workshops and support groups for those who love and support someone struggling with a mental illness.

-For information about county funding for a loved one seeking treatment in Minnesota:
+Rule 25 Assessment information in Minnesota: Information about county funding for a loved one seeking treatment in Minnesota: